 Ditch the registration requirement before checkout

 Getting customers to register before they checkout could be the reason for your demise.
-Registration alone causes a lot of hold up for customers so try ditching the option all together.
+Registration alone causes a lot of holds up for customers so try ditching the option altogether.
 Your customers will appreciate being able to enter just a little bit of information before they head on their way to their final purchase.

 Ensure your back button is always fully functional

 If your customer goes to hit the back button and suddenly all of the actions they’ve taken on your site are erased, they’re going to be frustrated with the process.
 AKA a big negative when it comes to final purchases.